 Perfect for beginner skiers, Meribel, sitting in the centre of the Three Valleys, offers a huge amount of pistes for beginners and for those looking to progress.
 There are two separate nursery areas, 8 beginner green pistes and 25 blue intermediate pistes.
 The piste signage is also incredibly clear and easy to follow on the mountain meaning navigating the resort is as easy as possible.

 Chalet Trois Ours is a fantastic base to learn to ski in Meribel, suitable for all ages, families and groups.
 It is situated on the blue Doron piste and opposite the Adret chairlift; skiing out of your luxury chalet for access to The Three Valleys has never been easier.
-The chalet sleeps up to 12 and offers the most luxurious accommodation to sooth aching aching muscles after a day learning to ski in the mountains.
+The chalet sleeps up to 12 and offers the most luxurious accommodation to sooth aching muscles after a day learning to ski in the mountains.

 Tempted by a beginner ski holiday to La Rosiere?
 Chalet Valeriane sits directly opposite the nursery slopes and the ski school meeting point making it ideal for beginners of all ages.
-The chalet offers a wonderful place to enjoy a traditional French alpine experience on your beginner ski holiday.
+The chalet is a wonderful place to enjoy a traditional French alpine experience on your beginner ski holiday.

 Courchevel is one of the best resorts to learn to ski.
 The local slopes comprise 150km of runs, of which 23 are green and 35 blue.
 The beginner zones are gently sloping and will allow you to practise your turns before deciding whether or not to venture further up the mountain.
 These areas are called ‘ZEN’ areas and are marked on the Courchevel piste map, always located next to at least one free chairlift.
 One of the best is the Pralong Zen area which is situated next to the Ferme and Altiport drag lifts.
 This large beginner ski area makes for a great place to start off on skis or a snowboard.

 So, now is the time to start!
-Book your first ski holiday with the Ski In Luxury team to one our our recommended ski resorts for beginners, and before you know it you’ll be cruising down a beautiful white piste in the sunshine with the trees whistling by and a huge smile on your face.
+Book your first ski holiday with the Ski In Luxury team to one of our recommended ski resorts for beginners, and before you know it you’ll be cruising down a beautiful white piste in the sunshine with the trees whistling by and a huge smile on your face.
 Give the Ski In Luxury Team a call on 01202 203650 or send us an email.
 We look forward to hearing from you!